KoiDeve/Goals-Analysis/README.md

 ![alt text](https://github.com/KoiDeve/Goals-Analysis/blob/main/Screenshots/05_da_correlation.PNG?raw=true)

  This chart is interesting, because it measures the correlation on a scale of -1.0 to 1.0 between each goal.
-The most notable piece of information here is that the journaling category "JOURN" is moderately correlated with most of the other goals that are in this data set.
+The most notable piece of information here is that the journaling category "**JOURN**" is moderately correlated with most of the other goals that are in this data set.
 This can be interprited as either two things:

 **1.** Every time I journal, the chances that I do other goals will go up **2.** If I don't do the goals for the day, the chance I will journal goes down